hoothin/PagetualGuide/docs/en/rules/pageElementByJs.md

-# pageElementByJs (over)
+# pageElementByJs (over, pageNum)
->Use this to eval javaScript code and create the elements whatever you want to insert, a over(eles) is needed to callback with elements array for insert.
+>Use this to eval javaScript code and create the elements whatever you want to insert, a over(eles) is needed to callback with elements array for insert. pageNum means the number of current page.

 Example:
 --